 Charlotte Rhead was born in October 1885 in Burslem.
 Charlotte Rhead was an English ceramics designer who was active in the 1920's and in the 1930's in the Potteries area of Staffordshire.

 Charlotte Rhead was born into an artistic family.
 Her father, Frederick Alfred Rhead began his career as an apprentice at Mintons where he learnt the art of pate-sur-pate ceramic decoration.
 He went on to work at a number of potteries including a failed venture of his own.
 Charlotte's mother, Adolphine (nee Hurten) also came from an artistic family.
 Charlotte's elder brother, Frederick Hurten Rhead, became a well-known pottery designer in America.

 At the beginning of the 20th Century the Rhead family were living in Fenton where Charlotte and her sister Dollie studied at the Fenton School of Art.
-Charlotte started work at Wardle and Co, a pottery in the nearby town of Hanley, where her brother Frederick was art director.
+Charlotte started work at Wardle and Co, a pottery in the nearby town of Hanley, where her brother Frederick was art director before emigrating to the USA in 1902.
 Charlotte did not stay at the firm long, but it gave her the opportunity to develop her skills as a tube liner, which would be useful to her in her future career as a designer.